kendraio/kendraio-app/docs/workflow/blocks/load-schema.rst

-Schema data structure (jsonSchema)
+Schema data structure (JSON schema)
 -----------------------------------
-This block will only work with data conforming to the structure below.
+This block expects data in a structure like the example below: